 Q: Why don't I see the work item details for a commit?

-A: This might happen because CodeLens can't find the work items in TFS.
-Check that you're connected to the team project that has those work items, and that you have permissions to see those work items.
-Work item details might not also not show if the commit description has incorrect information about the work item IDs in TFS.
+A: This might happen because CodeLens can't find the work items in Azure Boards or TFS.
+Check that you're connected to the project that has those work items, and that you have permissions to see those work items.
+Work item details might also not show if the commit description has incorrect information about the work item IDs in Azure Boards or TFS.